 All required courses of all curricular years, including the required number of elective weeks, must be completed satisfactorily in the prescribed sequence before a student can be certified for graduation.
-A student may not repeat a course or clerkship more than once, and no more than three distinct academic years may be utilized to fulfill the requirements of either the first and second years (Phase 1), or the third and fourth years (Phase 2) of the curriculum.
+A student may not repeat a course or clerkship more than once, and no more than three distinct academic years in the curriculum may be utilized to fulfill the requirements of either the first and second years (Phase 1), or the third and fourth years (Phase 2) of the curriculum.
 Students enrolled in the Student Scholar Year opportunity or an Independent Study are considered to be enrolled in the academic program, and this year counts as completed time in Phase 1 or 2 of the curriculum.
 Total time in each Phase cannot exceed four years, allowing a maximum degree completion time of eight years.
-This includes any time spent in a leave of absence or independent study.
+This includes any time spent in a leave of absence.
 Students who perform scholarly work or enroll in dual degree programs (e.g., MD/PhD) may extend their MD degree total time completion limit from six distinct academic years to ten distinct academic years upon the approval of the Academic Standing Committee.
 Students pursing a PhD or other combined degree programs after their 2nd year must have passed all Phase 1 courses/clerkships and taken Step I prior to starting their PhD/additional degree program.

 The medical school curriculum builds on the essential knowledge and skills required for the practice of medicine and therefore certain courses/clerkships must be taken in a particular sequence.
-In Phase 1, the successful completion of both Molecular Basis for Medicine (MBM) and Microbiology, Immunology and Infectious Disease (MIID) is a pre-requisite for all other basic science block courses.
-In addition, successful completion of the Neuro-psych basic science block is a pre-requisite for the SMS basic science block.
-Foundations of Medical Practice (FMP), must be taken with their corresponding basic science blocks and Scholars Workshop must be taken in sequence.
-Students must complete and Pass Phase 1 of the curriculum, as well as take USMLE Step 1 prior to starting Phase 2.
-Student must complete and pass all required clinical clerkships before starting 4th year required courses.
-A grade of UR, U, I or W (see below) is not considered a Passing grade.
+In Phase 1, the successful completion of both Molecular Basis for Medicine (MBM) and Microbiology, Immunology and Infectious Disease (MIID) is a prerequisite for all other basic science block courses.
+Foundations of Medical Practice must be taken with their corresponding basic science blocks and Scholars Workshop must be taken in sequence.

+Students must complete and pass Phase 1 of the curriculum, as well as take USMLE Step 1 prior to starting Phase 2, which starts with a week-long required M3 orientation.
+Students must complete and pass all required clinical clerkships before starting 4th year required courses.
+A grade of UR, U, I, or W (see below) is not considered a passing grade.

-Of important note, most state licensing boards require the completion of USMLE Steps 1, 2, and 3 within a seven-year period.
+Of important note, most state licensing boards require the completion of USMLE Steps 1, 2, and 3 within seven years.
 Step 3 is usually taken during the first or second year of postgraduate training.
-All students should be familiar with the medical licensing requirements for the States where they intend to practice medicine, and if a waiver of the seven-year requirement is possible.
+All students should be familiar with the medical licensing requirements for the states where they intend to practice medicine, and if a waiver of the seven-year requirement is possible.